willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Windows Mixed Reality head mounted displays were not designed to work with extension cables.
 Use of extension cables with mixed reality head mounted displays is unsupported and use may impact your experience.

 ### I am getting a "Check your display cable" error
-* If you are using any adapters to connect your HMD to your PC, please make sure they support Windows Mixed Reality.
+* If you are using any adapters to connect your headset to your PC, please make sure they support Windows Mixed Reality.
 Also try connecting the adapter to the PC, before connecting the HMD to the adapter.
 * If your PC has both integrated and discrete graphics, make sure you're using the HDMI port on your active graphics card.
 In some cases, this may mean that you'll need to connect your PC display to a non HDMI port.
 * If your PC has both integrated and discrete graphics, and the integrated graphics is older and does not support Windows Mixed Reality, try disabling the integrated GPU.
 * Make sure your PC's HDMI port is working by trying to connect a PC monitor to it.
 Make sure your graphics drivers are up to date.
 Download and install the ones from AMD, Nvidia or Intel directly as they will likely * be newer than what's published to Windows Update.